 - Observes all rules and regulations of the school and local, state, or national regulatory agencies pertaining to the health, safety, and care of children.

-Report to: Preschool Coordinator
+REPORT TO: Preschool Coordinator

-Ability is required to problem-solve independently, schedule daily activities, model good communication and to communicate and work effectively with professional staff and parents.
+Applicant must have the ability to problem-solve independently, schedule daily activities, model good communication and to communicate and work effectively with professional staff and parents.
 Ability is required to monitor student academic performance and behaviors across settings and to physically position and manipulate students as necessary.